 Investor Education, Economics and Insurance

-During this session you explore saving and investing as means to financial security and a wealth building strategy.
-You also gain the knowledge and skills necesary to make informed investment decisions for your and your students.
+During this session, you explore saving and investing as means to financial security and a wealth building strategy.
+You also gain the knowledge and skills necessary to make informed investment decisions for you and your students.
 You learn why it is important to get started early.
-Several participative activities and "games" make for a lively learning environment.
-Learn how the institutions of a market economomy enchance wealth building individually and socially.
+Several participative activities and “games” make for a lively learning environment.
+Learn how the institutions of a market economy enhance wealth building individually and socially.
 In addition, there are sessions on all major forms of insurance.

 You learn from this program how to teach about: Investor education – knowledge and skills to build wealth (investor protection, personal investing, methods of investing); the economic way of thinking (saving: obstacles, strategies, financial institutions, long-term benefits, the basics of budgeting – pay yourself first, financial fitness for life); and insurance choices (life, disability and long-term care insurance, homeowners, renters, auto and health).

 Credit and Money

 During this session, you learn about credit, one of the most widely used but often-abused financial tools in existence.
 Learn about the many changes in the law affecting credit cards today.
 Through a variety of speakers and activities, the course shows you how to teach your students about credit basics – technical, psychological, behavioral – while you also gain a better understanding yourself.